kinanen/Solita-CityBikes/README.md

     dotnet run

 This command will build and run the C# server, which will also serve the React front-end.
-It should launch the app in your browser https://localhost:7199/api
+It should launch the app in your browser https://localhost:7199/api (these instructions have been written with kind help of chatGPT, if something goes wrong ask help from me!)

 Thank you for reading!
 If you have questions or anything comes to mind don't hesitate to askby mail: otso.kinanen(at)gmail.com